 Our process for developing leaders is the same process as making disciples.
 If we are growing and discipling people, we will be developing leaders.
 New HC leaders are identified as they follow Jesus with others.
 Being available to guide and support this process is the main investment of HC leadership, and the leadership of the network.
 We meet regularly with leaders for encouragement, guidance, prayer, and vision casting.
 These meetings are usually over coffee or lunch and very relational rather than mechanical.
-All the leaders in a region are also invited by the Regional Leader to gather regularly to learn from each other, as well as pray for each other.

 Home Church Leaders: A Home Church leader is someone who loves God, loves people, and disciples others as Jesus did.
 They prayerfully facilitate the HC gatherings, involving other group members to help lead the various components.
 They invest their time and energy to develop a culture and environment where members grow into fully devoted followers of Christ, and work together to extend the Kingdom of God into the community.

 Apprentice or Co-Leaders: This is a person who assists the HC leaders.
 A co-leader may sense a call from God to plant and lead a Home Church in the future.
 They are affirmed by the members of the Home Church, and available to develop and hone their leadership under the care and preparation of the Home Church leader.
 They will also be resourced and supported by the Hub Leader when possible.

 Hosts: A person/couple/family who desires to exercise their gifts of hospitality by opening their home to a Home Church as the place for regular gatherings.
 This will usually mean arranging food/refreshment plans with the members, having a large enough room for everyone, and being comfortable with strangers.
 These are people who love to make others feel welcome.

 Note: The homes of new believers make great places to start new Home Churches, because their circle of friends will most likely include those who have not experienced life in Jesus yet.